allmyles/allmyles-docs/index.rst

    quick-start

-This documentation provides information about AllMyles travel services API, including flight, hotel, car rental search and booking.
+This documentation provides information about the Allmyles travel services API, including flight, hotel, car rental search and booking.
 The documentation contains a general  API overview, detailed API reference and common use case examples.